J-Abdullah/Crop_yield_prediction_api/README.md

 1. Clone the repository.
 2. Install the dependencies.
-3. Run the FastAPI server.
+3. Run the FastAPI server using the command: `uvicorn yield_predictor_api:app --reload`

+## Testing

+After running the FastAPI server, execute the `test_api` script to test the API.

 ## Dependencies